lbighetti/littlealchemist.io/_posts/2017-03-28-A-lot-of-piping-involved.md

 output4 = function4(output3)
 ```

-Of course you can tell me, I can simplify that in most languages to:
+Of course, one can simplify that in most languages to:

 ```elixir
 output4 = function4(function3(function2(function(param))))
 ```

-Now, let me tell you, that's not very readable, is it ?
+Let me tell you, that's __not very readable__, is it ?

 What's worse, you have to read this code from left to right then switch to right to left, and read it inside out.
 That's not the natural orders we humans read things.

 We are simple beings.
-We see code like this, we get confused.
+We see code like this, __we get confused__.

 Here is how you would do that in Elixir: